 The residencies are offered through an Open Call and all applications are assessed by a professional jury assigned for each program.
 The jury selects the residents among the applicants.
 All Open Calls are announced via the website and on FABRIKKENs social media.

 FABRIKKEN encourages all residents to travel as green as possible, and is happy to assist with travel inspiration that includes transport other than airfare.

 FABRIKKEN hosts three residency programs in Copenhagen, Denmark, which altogether are aimed at artists from all over the world.

 The FAIR residency program is aimed at professional visual artists and curators residing in the Nordic and Baltic countries.
 FAIR welcomes artists at an early stage in their career, who wish to further and challenge their practice in a generous environment of early to mid-career artists.
-FAIR connects the resident with Danish artists and other art professionals through meetings, openings, and other professional and social events, and has the purpose to provide international artists the opportunity conduct research and develop their network in the context of the Danish art scene.
+FAIR connects the resident with Danish artists and other art professionals through meetings, openings, and other professional and social events.
+The program has the purpose of provide international artists the opportunity conduct research and develop their network in the context of the Danish art scene.
 The FAIR residency program welcomes 3 artists a year for a duration of 3 months each.

 World Wide Air

 World Wide Air (WWA) is a residency program for established artists and curators worldwide.
 The program aims to ensure cultural exchange and strengthen knowledge sharing between professional agents on the Danish and international art scenes and a Danish audience.
 WWA welcomes artists and curators for a duration of 3 months.

 WWA includes a peer-program aiming to generate lasting cross-cultural and professional networks.
 Alongside an array of initiatives including studio visits, collaborations, meetings, workshops, public events and presentations.